Njmcq/iCloud-Control/README.md

 ![](Docs/1.4-Extension-Menu.png)

+# :warning: An important message
+With a handy find by [@jerome71](https://github.com/jerome71), I have made the difficult decision to discontinue development of iCloud Control as of version 1.5.0.
+The contents of this update will be announced when it is released on March 10, 2023.
+In addition to this release, I will modify the README to include instructions on how to use Apple's native implementation of iCloud management features.
+Unless any major issues arise which require a patch, I have no plans to continue work on it after March 10.

+Since I took over maintenance of the project in early-2022, I have loved developing iCloud Control into a great app.
+I am incredibly proud of what it has become, and I am very thankful for the support of the community! :heart:

 ## Now updated for Apple silicon!
 In version 1.3 and above, iCloud Control allows for native execution on Macs based on Apple silicon, with every release compiled as a Universal binary.
 These updates also add support for Swift 5.